 The "thinkers" on your project should be full-timers because they're going to be with you the entire project – through thick and thin.
 You want access to these folks because they're the owners of all of your brand knowledge and have a vested interest in seeing the project succeed.
 If these folks are freelance, they may have divided attention and in the end, you're not their client – the agency is their client.
 You want the "thinkers" to have skin in the game.

 Go over to Glassdoor and read employee reviews.
-This will give you a real sense of the agency’s culture.
-You can discount overly positive (probably the agency’s family) and over negative (probably a fired employee) reviews.
+This will give you a real sense of the agency's culture.
+You can discount overly positive (probably the agency's family) and overly negative (probably a fired employee) reviews.
 Focus on the reviews between 2-4 stars.
-These are probably based in reality.
+These are most likely based in reality.
 Watch out for any reviews that imply the agency is engaging in any untrustworthy behavior.

 Besides that big red flag, look out for potential issues that could conflict with how you do business.
 If you expect your agency to dedicate lots of time to your account, be weary of employee reviews that talk about working on a ton of projects every month.
 The person leaving that review may have intended for it to be positive, but through your lens it's a red flag.

 That's it!
 Keep these five things in mind when hiring a video marketing agency and you'll be setting yourself up for success.